Lamborghini Gallardo: Recall

 Lamborghini recalled about 1,500 Gallardo Coupé and Spyder models, from model years 2004 to 2006, because of the possibility of power steering fluid leaking and the risk of fire.
 The cars were built from May 2003 through April 2008.

-Second Generation (2008-2013)
+Facelift (2008–2013)

 Lamborghini Gallardo LP 560-4

 Presented at the 2008 Geneva Motor Show, the Gallardo LP 560-4 was a significant update of the Gallardo, powered by a new, uneven firing 5.2 L V10 engine that produces 560 PS at 8,000 rpm and 540 Nm of torque at 6,500 rpm.
 Featuring "Iniezione Diretta Stratificata" direct fuel injection system to improve efficiency; fuel consumption and CO2 emissions have been reduced by 18% despite the increase in performance.
-The car was redesigned, inspired by the Murciélago LP 640 and Reventón.
+The car was redesigned, inspired by the Murciélago LP 640 and its derivative model the Reventón.